segmentio/segment-docs/src/connections/storage/catalog/snowflake/index.md

 ### Unique Warehouse, Database, and Role

-Segment recommends creating a unique Warehouse, Database and Role for the Segment Snowflake connection to your Snowflake instance to avoid conflicts with other operations happening in your cluster.
+Segment recommends creating a unique Warehouse, Database, and Role for the Segment Snowflake connection to your Snowflake instance to avoid conflicts with other operations happening in your cluster.

 ## Troubleshooting